How to Get Colombia Resident Visa in 2020

 (Visas y Trámites Internacionales)

-Testimonial from a current or former client who got a student visa successfully.
+Testimonials from a current and former clients who got a Colombian visas successfully.

 Worked with James and Cristina on buying first property in Colombia.
 They were very knowledgable in Colombia law and banking.
 Went the extra mile to guide us thru the process of transferring foreign funds, reviewing/advising purchase documents, and walking us thru the maze of legalities.
 Invaluable, and in dual languages!
 Thanks to them the process was completed in less than one month!